dmfed/go-exercises/README.md

 # Go exercises
 This is a collection of Go exercises from codewars.com.
-All code here passed tests and was submitted to Codewars.
+All pieces of code here have passed tests and have been submitted to Codewars.